amesar/mlflow-fun/examples/spark-scala/README.md

 Sample demonstrating:
 *  Trains a model
 *  Saves the model in Spark ML and MLeap formats
-*  Predicts by loading the above two model formats
+*  Predicts from Spark ML and MLeap formats

 ### Train